andrewmmc/pick/README.md

 **Pick** is the best bot to help you making a quick decision from different choices in Slack.

 Hard to make a quick decision?
-Don't want to waste your time to deciding something you don't really care about?
+Don't want to waste your time to decide something you don't really care about?
 * Where to go for team lunch?
 * What should we organzie for next team-building activity?
 * Who should be the one to lead this project?